 “You know, whatever it is that we feel affection, for me, it’s maybe 70 percent gratitude, a little bit of adoration, a little bit of — if it’s a romantic relationship — infatuation or sexual attraction.

 I think a complex emotion like love is made up of all sorts of little emotions.
 And our particular cocktail of love is going to look or feel different to us, but it’s still there.!”
 M.E Thomas

 Patric Gagne also admits to being a sociopath and has been married for 13 years.
-She writes in the New York Times about her relationship with her husband.
+She writes about her relationship with her husband.

 Living with her husband has not taught Gagne how to empathise or feel remorse, but she says she understands it better now: